xdy/twodsix-foundryvtt/README.md

 Asset licenses:
 * The icons in the static/assets/icons folder as well as the original icons from [https://game-icons.net/](https://game-icons.net/) are provided under the [Creative Commons Attribution 3.0 Unported (CC BY 3.0) license](https://creativecommons.org/licenses/by/3.0/) and were made by numerous authors.
 The full list of those can be found at: https://game-icons.net/about.html#authors
 * The icon static/assets/pause/sunburst.svg is based on  https://wiki.travellerrpg.com/File:Imperial-Sunburst-Sun-Scouts-wiki.png which is made by [Thomas Jones-Low](https://wiki.travellerrpg.com/Thomas_Jones-Low) which was provided under the terms of the [CC-By-SA](https://creativecommons.org/licenses/by-nc/3.0/) license.
+* Traveller art created with Portrait Workshop™ by Worldspinner™.